 The group was brought to a place in the forest described as follows: “It is not like a police station; it is more like a caravan.”
 There, everybody had to give their fingerprints.
 When they arrived at the “police caravan” it was around 6 pm on the 31st of May.
-The police officer took the respondent’s phone, his watch, and a golden bracelet.
+According to the respondent, the officer took his phone, his watch, and a golden bracelet.
 The group had to spend the night at that place sleeping on the floor.
 They were given some hard bread and a milk bar per person to eat.
 The respondent explicitly asked in the name of the group for asylum in Slovenia.

 “I asked him [the policeman] what are you going to do with us?
 He replied ‘Maybe we bring you back to Bosnia and maybe you go to Ljubljana’ I say him please I need asylum.
 I don’t want to go back.”

-On the morning of the 1st of June, the group was transported by a police car with windows.
+The respondent explained that, on the morning of the 1st of June, the group was transported by a police car with windows.
 At the Croatian border, the group had to step out and was handed over to the Croatian police.
-Before that, the Slovenian police made them sign a paper.
+Before that, the Slovenian police reportedly made them sign a paper.

 “We asked him ‘for what is this?’ and he said ‘don’t care, sign it, sign it.’”